AugustDanell/Learning-Kivy/README.md

 ## tic_tac_toe.py
 An application of a classic tic-tac-toe game with a red and blue player.
 The object of the game is to get 3 in a row, diagonally, horisontally or vertically.
 The first player to achieve this wins in this game where player takes turn to put their markers on a 3x3 board.

+## learner.py (TODO)
+An application much like a flash card learner where a user can add a text and associate that with an answer to then be drilled on those.

 # Images
 ## text_game.py (Blueberries):
 <img src="https://user-images.githubusercontent.com/70810124/128862428-69ed0d4f-3f33-49e7-9226-b5b964f77dcc.png" width = "400" height = "300" />